 Audubon Nature Institute

 In downtown Atlanta, GA, the Georgia Aquarium opened in 2005 and has unique animals to view via their web cams including beluga whales and piranha.
-Their website also includes includes a gallery of animals with diet, natural habitat info and average height and weight for the species.
+Their virtual zoo also includes a gallery of animals with diet, natural habitat info and average height and weight for the species.

 National Zoological Garden

 The largest zoo in South Africa, the National Zoological Garden houses over 700 species of animals, invertebrate and amphibians.
-Their site digs deeper than some others and includes info on the class, order, family and genus on their animals.
+Their virtual zoo digs deeper than some others and includes info on the class, order, family and genus on their animals.

 San Diego Zoo